 I completed my PhD in Neuroscience at Boston University with Sam Ling.
 There, I studied the mechanisms underlying temporal attention, and the influence of feature-based attention and emotion on population spatial frequency tuning (pSFT).
 I've also contributed to investigations of scale invariance and amblyopia.

-I earned a BSc in Science and Technology Studies at NYU Tandon School of Engineering, where I explored philosophy and history of science, physics, and neuroscience all in the aim of understanding how the brain, and societies, make sense of reality.
-I'm grateful that I learned that our understanding of reality (ie physics) is deeply intertwined with our understanding of the brain (ie neuroscience, psychology).
-You can imagine my surprise when I learned about psychophysics.
-I quickly sought out hands-on research, and was fortunate enough to gain it in the Carrasco Lab at NYU and the Tong Lab at Vanderbilt University (all while being supported by the NIH BP-ENDURE program).
+I earned a BSc in Science and Technology Studies at NYU Tandon School of Engineering, where I explored philosophy and history of science, physics, and neuroscience with the aim of understanding how the brain and society make sense of reality.
+That our understanding of reality (physics) is deeply intertwined with the brain (neuroscience, psychology) drives much of my work.
+(You can imagine my surprise when I learned about psychophysics.)
+I was fortunate to gain hands-on research experience in the Carrasco Lab at NYU (with Dr. Rachel Denison) and the Tong Lab at Vanderbilt University while being supported by the NIH BP-ENDURE program.

 And here we are, more than a decade later.